-To mitigate the impact of COVID-19 on Sutter County businesses and their employees, Sutter County has committed up to $250,000 in one-time funds to create a temporary Small Business Emergency Economic Relief Fund.
+To mitigate the impact of COVID-19 on the city of Marysville businesses and nonprofits and their employees, Marysville has committed up to $75,000 in one-time funds to create a temporary Small Business Emergency Economic Relief Fund.

 Federal, State & Local Government Updates & Resources